saylordotorg/course_polsc302/Unit02.md

+---
+layout: default
+title: "POLSC302: Contemporary Political Thought"
+course_description: "An introductory survey of major political theory from the 18th century to the present.
+Themes include governance, property ownership and redistribution, free enterprise, individual liberty, justice, and responsibility for the common welfare."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: 19th Century Conservatism and Social Welfare Theory** <span id="2"></span>
 *This unit introduces the foundational theories for the conservative and